nickkeepfer/GitWorkshop/03-Branching-and-Merging/exercises/exercise-4.md

 	git checkout -b square-feature
 	```

-2. **Make Changes in the New Feature Branch**: In this branch, lets create a Python script named `math_operations.py`.
+2. **Make Changes in the New Feature Branch**: In this branch, let's create a Python script named `math_operations.py`.
 Add the following function to calculate the square of a number:

 	```python
 	def calculate(number):